A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Analysis

-\begin{lemma} During \textsc{Produce-Plentiful-Node}, the potential $\Psi(\mu)$ is increasing.
-If $r$ augmentations are performed, then $\Psi(\mu)$ increases by at least $\min\{r-4n,0\}$. \end{lemma} \begin{proof}\lnote{Rewrote the proof removing the claim. was indeed pretty redundant.} Monotonicity is straightforward.
-We measure the number of augmentations by another potential:
+\begin{lemma} At any point in the algorithm where a path augmentation is performed, $|\apot(f,\mu)| \leq 5 n^2$. \end{lemma} \begin{proof} Since $\Ex(f,\mu) + \Deficit(f,\mu) \leq 5n$ throughout the algorithm, and $|\supp(f)| \leq n-1$, if $|\apot(f,\mu)| \geq 5(n-1)n$, then there must be some abundant arc.
+No path augmentation is performed if there are any abundant arcs, so the claim follows. \end{proof} Let us now examine how $\apot(f,\mu)$ changes during iterations of \textsc{Produce-Abundant-Arc}.
+Clearly only path augmentations have any effect, since $f^\mu$ is unchanged in the label update part.

-Call a path augmentation that begins at a node in $\VN$ and ends at a node in $V\setminus\VN$ a \emph{helpful} augmentation, and all other augmentations (including all null augmentations) \emph{unhelpful}.
-Lemma~\ref{lem:neg-lower} implies that for every vertex $i\in \VN$, there can be at most one augmentation ending at $i$.
-Hence, there can be at most $n$ unhelpful augmentations.
-Every helpful augmentation decreases $\Phi(f,\mu)$ by one, and hence during the $r$ augmentations, $\Phi(f,\mu)$ decreases by at least $r-n$.
+Call a path augmentation that begins at a node in $\VN \cup \{t\}$ and ends at a node in $\VP \cup \{t\}$ a \emph{helpful} augmentation, and all other augmentations (including all null augmentations) \emph{unhelpful}.
+Note that an unhelpful augmentation decreases $\apot(f,\mu)$ by at most $2$.
+Any helpful augmentation, on the other hand, increases $\apot(f,\mu)$ by either $1$ or $2$.

-Again by Lemma~\ref{lem:neg-lower}, we see that $-n<\Phi(f,\mu)$ throughout.
-Further, $\Phi(f,\mu)\le \Ex(f,\mu)<2n$ holds.
-Therefore, the value of $\Phi(f,\mu)$ must increase by at least $r-4n$ to counter the decrease caused by helpful augmentations.
-The value of $\Phi(f,\mu)$ can only increase during label updates, which also increase the value of $\Psi(\mu)$ by the same amount.
-The proof is complete.